 Designate a Responsible Person to Take Control if Something Happens to You.

 No one wants to think that he or she could become incapacitated while out on the water, but it has happened and the potential is there.
-That’s why it’s vital that you choose someone you trust to take control of the boat in the event of an emergency – and that you ensure that he or she knows how to call for help and what to do until it arrives.
+That’s why it’s vital that you choose someone you trust and who also understand boating safety rules to take control of the boat in the event of an emergency – and that you ensure that he or she knows how to call for help and what to do until it arrives.